intrig-unicamp/macsad/README.md

 ## Running a simple test

-We will use veth1.x and veth2.x pairs in this example.
-Veth1.1 and veth2.0 will be part of the switch.
-We will send packet to veth1.0 and monitor at veth2.1.
-Similary we will send packet to veth2.1 and recieve the packets at veth1.0.
+We will use veth'x' interfaces with this example.
+Veth1 and veth2 will be part of the switch.
+We will send packet to veth0 and monitor at veth3.
+Similary we will send packet to veth3 and recieve the packets at veth0.

-Is necessary to use the MAC addresses of veth1.1 and veth2.0 interfaces while forming the packets.
+Is necessary to use the MAC addresses of veth1 and veth2 interfaces while forming the packets.
 Let us assume that the MAC addresses are:

-veth2.0 - a2:5e:37:ac:a1:7f
+veth2 - a2:5e:37:ac:a1:7f

-veth1.1 - fa:4f:e8:df:b1:5f
+veth1 - fa:4f:e8:df:b1:5f

 We need four terminals to perform this test.